AmanAdastra/fastapi-pg-mongo-task/README.md

 ## Endpoints

 1. **Health Check** (GET)
-   - Endpoint: `/health`
+   - Endpoint: `/api/v1/test`
    - Description: This endpoint can be used to check the health of the application.
 It will return a simple response indicating that the application is running.

 2. **Register Customer** (POST)
-   - Endpoint: `/register`
+   - Endpoint: `/api/v1/register-customer`
-   - Description: This endpoint allows users to register by providing their Full Name, Email, Password, Phone, and Profile Picture.
+   - Description: This endpoint allows users to register by providing their Full Name, Email, Password, Phone.
    - Request Body:
       ```json
       {